 - Using Arabic in graphics bits at the name of Allah and the Prophet to show our customary respect.

-While motives of the writers are clearly helping the non-Arabic speaking people, in the absence of simple basic common rules, Muslim English is becoming difficult to read for new Muslims, young Muslims, and non Muslims.
+While motives of the writers are clearly helping the non-Arabic speaking people, in the absence of simple basic common rules, English as Muslim language is becoming difficult to read for new Muslims, young Muslims, and non Muslims.

 Here are some simple rules that we are using at Sound Vision and request you, your Masjid newsletter, or organization to formally adopt as well.

-Here are some rules for a common simple Muslim English:
+Here are some rules for a common simple Muslim Language English:

 How much Arabic is too much?